Heinrich, Luján, Torres Introduce Bicameral Legislation to Commemorate, Celebrate Indigenous Peoples’ Day

 More than a dozen states across the country have recognized this change, including New Mexico.
 In 2021, President Joe Biden became the first U.S. President to formally commemorate Indigenous Peoples’ Day.
 Recognizing Indigenous Peoples’ Day as a federal holiday is a necessary next step to address generations of trauma and inequity.

-“By celebrating Indigenous Peoples’ Day, we lift up the strength and resilience of America’s Tribal Nations,” said Heinrich.
-“I’m proud to stand with New Mexico’s Tribes and Pueblos who have led the way to re-frame this national holiday to honor all of the significant contributions and diverse cultures of our Native communities.”
+“Federally designating Indigenous Peoples’ Day honors the strength and resilience of Tribal Nations while we continue our efforts to uplift Tribal communities and support Tribal sovereignty,” said Heinrich.
+“I’m proud to stand with Tribes and Pueblos who have led the way to re-frame this national holiday to honor all of the significant contributions and diverse cultures of Tribal communities.”

 “I’m proud to help lead the effort to officially designate the second Monday in October as Indigenous Peoples’ Day,” said Luján, a member of the Senate Committee on Indian Affairs.
 “Just as we celebrate Indigenous Peoples’ Day in New Mexico, I hope to see Congress pass this legislation to do the same across the country.
 Native people play a vital role in society and in our nation’s history, especially in New Mexico – from serving in the military, teaching in the classroom, to running small businesses.
 Let Indigenous Peoples’ Day serve as a celebration of Tribal Nations and serve as a reminder of the work ahead to fulfill the federal government’s trust responsibility to Tribes and Pueblos.”